adrianmross/galagorand/Blog.md

 - `asset`: An instance of the `Asset` class representing an asset on the Algorand blockchain.
 - `balance`: An integer representing the balance of the asset.
 - `balanceText`: A `Text` component representing the UI element to display the balance.
-- `assetId`: An unsigned long representing the ID of the game token ASA (Algorand Standard Asset) on the testnet.
+- `assetId`: An unsigned long representing the ID of the game token ASA (Algorand Standard Asset) on the testnet. **Update** this value with the asset ID of the game token ASA you created earlier.

 4. Awake Method